 The use of coconut is not exclusive to Indonesian cuisine.
-However, let me tell you that Indonesia is in fact the world leader of coconut production.
+However, let me tell you that Indonesia is in fact the world leader in coconut production.
 It is used for many sweet and savory Indonesian cuisines.

 You can make either coconut milk or coconut cream from a coconut.
 The difference between the two is similar to the difference between milk and have cream.
 They are made from the same ingredients, but coconut cream has a higher fat content than coconut milk.
-The coconut milk definitely brings savory, rich and nutty flavor to the ice cream base.
+The coconut milk definitely brings savory, rich, and nutty flavor to the ice cream base.

-For convenience, you can also use the processed one in cartons or cans at the supermarket.
+For convenience, you can also use the processed ones in cartons or cans at the supermarket.
 However, I usually make my own coconut milk from freshly shredded coconut meat because it is much cheaper and tastier here.
 Moreover, you can still use the leftover shredded coconut pulp after the milk has been extracted from the shredded coconut flesh.
 Use the fresh coconut pulp or toasted pulp for topping and gives texture to the ice cream.

 2. Keep stirring the mixture

-Cooking coconut milk on a high heat may result in curdling.
+Cooking coconut milk on high heat may result in curdling.
 Coconut milk contains proteins and fats which can separate from the liquid at high heat.
-When coconut milk curdling, you will notice the creamy milk turn into thin, watery liquid mixed with white lumps.
+When coconut milk curdling, you will notice the creamy milk turn into a thin, watery liquid mixed with white lumps.
 Those lumpy bits tend to ruin the texture and taste and you do not want this to happen when making this ice cream recipe.
 You can avoid curdling by heating the base with low heat and stirring since stirring stops the proteins and fats from binding.

 3. Add Egg yolks

-Adding eggs to make ice cream requires some caution as heating eggs in ice cream base might result in curdles of cooked eggs in your ice cream.
-To prevent this from happening, you need to temper the eggs by warming the coconut milk-heavy cream-sugar on its own, and whisk a small scoop of the hot mixture into the eggs yolks and sugar.
+Adding eggs to make ice cream requires some caution as heating eggs in an ice cream base might result in curdles of cooked eggs in your ice cream.
+To prevent this from happening, you need to temper the eggs by warming the coconut milk-heavy cream-sugar on its own and whisk a small scoop of the hot mixture into the eggs yolks and sugar.
 This is making the egg yolks less likely to curdle when you stir them into the pot with the rest of the milk to cook over direct heat.
 Heat everything slowly until it is thickened enough to coat the back of the spoon and then turn off the heat.
 Please note not to let the mixture boil.